AlexandreLadriere/TheMusicQuiz_JAVA/README.md

 The database is build from different albums charts you can find on the internet (like on [Rate Your Music]) thanks to a python script.
 This python script is also scraping information from [Wikipedia], and translating them in english if needed thanks to [Deepl].

 ## Test
-First, you need to compile all the files thanks to the compile.sh file:
+First, you need to compile all the files thanks to the [compile.sh] file:
 ```sh
 $ sh compile.sh
 ```

-To run the application, you just have to run the run.sh file:
+To run the application, you just have to run the [run.sh] file:
 ```sh
 $ sh run.sh
 ```

 ## Developed with
-  - openjdk 11.0.3 2019-04-16
+  - java 12.0.2 2019-07-16
-  - OpenJDK Runtime Environment (build 11.0.3+7-Ubuntu-1ubuntu218.04.1)
+  - Java(TM) SE Runtime Environment (build 12.0.2+10)
-  - OpenJDK 64-Bit Server VM (build 11.0.3+7-Ubuntu-1ubuntu218.04.1, mixed mode, sharing)
+  - Java HotSpot(TM) 64-Bit Server VM (build 12.0.2+10, mixed mode, sharing)

 ## Todo
   - Developing a GUI with javaFX